mretegan/crispy/README.rst

     cd crispy
     pip install . [--user]

-The external packages required to run the calculations have to be installed and the PATH environment variable must be set for crispy to be able to use them.
+The external programs required to run the spectroscopy calculations have to be installed and the PATH environment variable must be set for crispy to be able to use them.

 Usage
 -----